DiveGearAdvice.comUpdated July 2026

 Understanding what different brands offer in their packages helps you make informed decisions.

 Scubapro Packages Scubapro has premium packages pairing their Hydros Pro BCD with MK25 EVO regulators.
 Cold water performance is excellent, but prices run higher than competitors.
-Expect around £1600-3,000 for complete setups.
+Expect to pay at the premium end for complete setups.
 Service network is excellent.

 Mares Packages Mares has good mid-range packages with their Rover and Dragon BCDs paired with various regulator options.
-Price point around £960-2,000 for complete packages.
+Mid-range price point for complete packages.
 Good value for recreational cold water diving.

 Cressi Packages Cressi has entry-level packages at accessible prices.
 Their Solid or Start BCDs with MC9 or AC2 regulators suit beginners.
-Packages around £640-1,500.
+Budget-friendly packages.
 Ensure regulator is cold water rated for cold water use.

 Apeks Packages British brand Apeks focuses on cold water performance.
 Their packages pair Exotec or Black Ice BCDs with XTX or XL4 regulators.
-Premium pricing around £1200-2,500 but designed specifically for cold water conditions.
+Premium pricing but designed specifically for cold water conditions.

 How to Negotiate Package Deals